 Just because we don’t see what someone might be dealing with doesn’t mean all is well.
-Unfortunately, fear of judgement or not knowing what’s appropriate to say keeps people suffering in silence.
+Unfortunately, fear of judgment or not knowing what’s appropriate to say keeps people suffering in silence.

-Your mindset is often what stands in the way of where you are and where you want to be.
+Your mind often stands in the way of where you are and where you want to be.
 The distance between the two is really up to you.
 In other instances, our challenges can run far deeper than a shift in perspective, yet we’re not talking about it in the very places we spend 8 hours of our day.
 Work.

 Post-COVID, leaders have an opportunity to be more active in raising awareness around mental health in the workplace.
-It’s the one conversation we’re not having enough of and need to be talking about more often.
+It’s the one conversation we’re not having enough of and need to discuss more often.

 A survey of more than 5, 000 employees conducted in the 4th quarter of 2020 found that nearly 49% of employees who reported their organizations offered a mental well-being program participated in it in 2020.

-We can’t ignore the importance of our well-being which includes our mental health.
-Organizations and leaders will need to help drive awareness more than ever before offering benefits and resources that support employees more holistically.
+We can’t ignore the importance of our well-being, including our mental health.
+Organizations and leaders will need to help drive awareness more than ever before, offering benefits and resources that support employees more holistically.

 Here are a few ways leaders can bring more light to mental health at work:

 - Model the behaviour you wish to see – be open to sharing about yourself and allow your team and employees to relate to you more personally.
-Part of dissolving the stigma associated with mental health in the arena of corporate and work culture is being able to see leadership display humility and being relatable.
-Find opportunities where you can share openly to encourage employees to do the same.
+Part of dissolving the stigma associated with mental health in corporate is seeing leadership display humility and being relatable.
+Find opportunities to share openly and encourage employees to do the same.

 3. Inform employees of resources – wellness programs and particularly mental well-being programs in organizations have increased over the past year.
-Having these resources and other tools that help educate and inform availability and accessibility are key to ongoing education.
+These resources and other tools that help educate and inform availability and accessibility are key to ongoing education.
 Ensuring employees know what resources are available to support them and where they can find tools if needed.
-Sounds like a no-brainer, yes, yet with topics such as mental health that already have a stigma, bringing awareness to where resources can be found is helpful.
-This includes ensuring front-line management is aware of these resources so they can readily share with employees accordingly.
+It sounds like a no-brainer, yet with topics such as mental health that already have a stigma, bringing awareness to where resources can be found is helpful.
+This includes ensuring front-line management is aware of these resources so they can readily share them with employees accordingly.

-Our mental and emotional health are parts of us that need to be nourished and nurtured not just when we’re stressed but regularly.
+Our mental and emotional health needs to be nourished and nurtured regularly, not just when stressed.

 As a leader, which of the above stands out as an action you can take starting today?
-What does awareness for mental health look like in your organization?
+What does awareness of mental health look like in your organization?